 - 1 cup semisweet or bittersweet chocolate chips

 - 1 cup Hershey’s Mini Kisses or chopped milk chocolate

-Increase heat to med-high and bring mixture to boil; using a wooden spoon, stir gently from time to time to keep bottom from scorching.
+Increase heat to medium and bring mixture to boil; using a wooden spoon, stir gently from time to time to keep bottom from scorching.
 (Too much stirring can cause toffee to become grainy.)

 Cook mixture until just shy of 300ºF on a candy thermometer.
 Immediately remove from heat and stir in almonds, then quickly pour out onto ungreased baking sheet.